AliChoukatli/CyberShield-Enterprise/06_Threat_Detection_&_Simulation/Documentation/03_Incident_Response_Playbooks.md

-# 📘 Incident Response Playbooks
+# 📘 Incident Response Playbooks (LAB)

-This document outlines key incident response playbooks used within CyberShield Enterprise to quickly detect, contain, eradicate, and recover from security incidents while maintaining operational continuity.
+This document presents simulated incident response playbooks built for a personal cybersecurity lab project.
+Each playbook shows how to detect, investigate, contain, and remediate different security incidents using realistic and executable steps in a non-production environment.

 ---